 "But I really wasn't going to do it," is not typically a good defense.
 After all, the charge is not whether or not you actually intended to harm someone, but that you threatened harm or perpetrated a hoax that put others in fear for their safety.

 There are defense strategies available to anyone accused of committing an act of terror, making a terrorist threat, or conducting a terrorist hoax.
-To find out how to preserve your constitutional rights to due process and a fair trial, contact a law firm with the skill, knowledge, and resources to expertly handle your case.
-At Phillips & Associates we have successfully tried hundreds of cases from drug possession to sexual assault.
+To find out how to preserve your constitutional rights to due process and a fair trial, contact an Oklahoma City criminal defense lawyer with the skill, knowledge, and resources to expertly handle your case.
+At Phillips & Associates we have successfully tried hundreds of cases from drug possession and violent crimes to sexual assault.
 Call (405) 418-8888 for more information or to schedule a free, confidential case review.